1981 Stanley Cup playoffs: (3) Montreal Canadiens vs. (14) Edmonton Oilers

 The Montreal Canadiens entered the playoffs as the Wales Conference and Norris Division champions, earning 103 points.
 The Edmonton Oilers earned 74 points during the regular season and finished fourteenth overall, losing the tiebreaker with the New York Rangers in wins (30 to 29).
-This was the first playoff meeting between these two teams.
+This was the first and only playoff meeting between these two teams.
 These teams split this year's four-game regular season series.

 The Oilers recorded the first playoff series victory by any of the four teams that joined the NHL in the 1979.
 It was also the first-ever sweep by the Oilers, including their history as a World Hockey Association franchise.
 The Oilers gained a 6–3 victory in game one, in large part due to Wayne Gretzky's five-assist night.
 At the time this was a new playoff record for assists by a single player in one game.
 Edmonton went on to win game two, with Risto Siltanen's power play goal at 4:43 of the second period giving the Oilers a 2–1 lead, Edmonton eventually winning the game by a score of 3–1.
 Edmonton completed the sweep of the heavily favoured Canadiens in game three, defeating Montreal 6–2.
 Gretzky led all scorers in the three-game series, finishing with 11 points (3G, 8A).